pulp/pulp/docs/sphinx/dev-guide/rest-api/repo/cud.rst

 is not deleted.
 Deleting content is handled through the :doc:`orphaned unit <../content/orphan>` process.

+Deleting a repository is performed in the following major steps:

+ 1. Delete the repository.
+ 2. Unbind all *bound* consumers.

+Each step is represented by a :ref:`call_report` in the returned :ref:`call_report_list`.
+However, each :ref:`unbind` is itself performed in multiple steps.
+The total number of returned call_requests depends on how may consumer are bound to the repository.

 | :method:`delete`
 | :path:`/v2/repositories/<repo_id>/`
 | :permission:`delete`
 | :response_list:`_`

-* :response_code:`200,if the update was executed and successful`
+* :response_code:`202,if the update was executed and successful`
 * :response_code:`202,if the request was accepted by the server to delete when the repository is available`

-| :return:`call report representing the current state of the delete`
+| :return:`A call report list`